felix86-emu/site/_posts/2025-8-1-Browsers.md

 On x86, you use the `cmp` instruction.
 The `cmp` instruction does a generic comparison between two registers and sets the flags accordingly.
 If you wanted to then set a register if A is *less than* B, you'd use the `setl` instruction after the `cmp`.
 The real operation of the `setl` instruction is checking if the overflow flag is not equal with the negative flag.

 RISC-V doesn't have flags, so felix86 computes them in software.
 This is expensive, particularly for the overflow flag, which takes numerous instructions to calculate.
 Luckily, `cmp` has no side-effects other than flags.
 If we know that the flags are only used for the `setl` and then overwritten, we could emit the `cmp` and `setl` combo as a single `slt` RISC-V instruction.
-This is currently the only case where we can emit RISC-V assembly that is **shorter in instruction count than the original x86 code!**

 This is currently only done for `cmp` and `cmovcc`, but in the future we will expand it to work with `setcc`.
 The most used combo would probably be `cmp` and `jcc`, but supporting this would require analyzing more than one block at once, which we currently don't do.